-The Summary Cal/Val Maturity Matrix provides an overall summary of the quality assessment results (see Error!
-Reference source not found.).
+The Summary Cal/Val Maturity Matrix provides an overall summary of the quality assessment results (see Figure 1).
 The matrix on the left (in dark blue) summarises the results of the Documentation Review, while the additional column on the right (in light blue) summarises the results of the Detailed Validation.
 The Validation Summary column is separated from the main table to make clear the results can come from multiple assessment sources.